bobsterjsdev/bobsterjs-status/content/issues/2021-12-11-our-systems-are-randomly-going-offline-every-couple-of-hours.md

   - Social
 severity: disrupted
 ---
+The issue we are investigating has been happening for the past few days & has been monitored by our SOC and have thought it was necessary to create an incident

 *Investigating* - The issue is being investigated.
 We believe these are happening across all of our systems.